sporeprotocol/spore-sdk/docs/recipes/capacity-margin.md

 ### When transferring spores/clusters

-By default, the spore-sdk will use capacity margin to pay fee when transferring a spore/cluster.
+By default, the Spore SDK will use capacity margin to pay fee when transferring a spore/cluster.
 As an example, the sender doesn't have to configure anything when transferring a spore:

 ```typescript
 import { transferSpore } from '@spore-sdk/core';